ruby-rice/rice/doc/why_rice.rst

 Type Safety
 ^^^^^^^^^^^
-It is easy to mix^up integral types such as ID and VALUE.
+It is easy to mixup integral types such as ID and VALUE.
 Some of the functions in the Ruby API are not consistent with which types they take (e.g. rb_const_defined takes an ID and rb_mod_remove_const takes a Symbol).

 DRY principle
 ^^^^^^^^^^^^^